 - HashSet has slightly better performance than LinkedHashSet, but its iteration order is undefined

-- TreeSet is ordered and sorted, but slow
+- TreeSet is ordered and sorted, but slower

-- TreeMap is ordered and sorted, but slow
+- TreeMap is ordered and sorted, but slower

 - LinkedList has fast adding to the start of the list, and fast deletion from the interior via iteration

 - LinkedHashMap - insertion order of keys (by default), or 'access order'

 - LinkedList - insertion order

 - TreeSet - ascending order, according to Comparable / Comparator

 - TreeMap - ascending order of keys, according to Comparable / Comparator

 For LinkedHashMap, 'access order' is from the least recent access to the most recent access.
 In this context, only calls to get, put, and putAll constitute an access, and only calls to these methods affect access order.

 While being used in a Map or Set, these items must not change state (hence, it's recommended that these items be immutable objects):